PrefectHQ/prefect/docs/tutorials/flow-configuration.md

 ```
 </div>

-As we will see, this pattern is particularly powerful when triggering flow runs via Orion's API - all that you need is to provide a JSON document that your flow parameters can interpret and Prefect will take care of the rest.
+As we will see, this pattern is particularly useful when triggering flow runs via Orion's API - all that you need is to provide a JSON document that your flow parameters can interpret and Prefect will take care of the rest.

 !!! note "This behavior can be toggled"
     If you would like to turn this feature off for any reason, you can provide `validate_parameters=False` to your flow decorator and Prefect will passively accept whatever input values you provide.